Today, I'm sharing a surprisingly simple Homemade Blemish Cream.

 We talked about all kinds of things, but one crazy thing that Emily told me is that she had a great way to deal with acne.

 I discuss zinc oxide in this post about sunscreen safety tips (hint: it's considered to be safe as long as it isn't nano zinc oxide), but I had never heard of it being used for acne.

 When I got home from our work/vacation, I just had to try it out.
 I had a variety of sunscreens at home so I tried it.
 And it worked!

-And whenever I've had a small breakout since (which is very rare now--I'll share more why about why that is true), instead of using sunscreen, I put some of my DIY acne cream on and it helps tremendously.
+And whenever I've had a small breakout since (which is very rare since I've worked hard on my overall health), instead of using sunscreen, I've used this DIY acne cream and it's really worked.

 So basically, since zinc oxide is in most safe sunscreens, you could use sunscreen on your face, like I did.
 Or, you can make your very own Homemade Acne Treatment.

 Concerns About Zinc Oxide Safety